 - Users, user groups and associated privileges

-- Federated entities (when federated from different sites)
+- Federated entities (when federated form different sites)

 - Threat levels